-Creating the Vision Board
+Creating the Initial Product Vision Board

 To create the board, I started with the vision statement keeping it intentionally broad.
 This allows me to follow the vision even if my electronic tool idea turns out to be ill conceived.
 At the same time, the vision reminds me that the new product is only means to an end: to help organisations create great products.

-Next I recorded my ideas about the users.
+Next, I recorded my ideas about the users.
 In addition to product managers and product owners, individuals setting up their own business might find the tool helpful.
 As I am particularly unsure about this group, I have marked it in italic.
 I use this convention on the other sections of the board, too.

-Validating the Vision Board
+Validating the Product Vision Board

-The next step for me is to validate my assumptions starting with the most critical one: the target group and the needs.
-I am planning to conduct a series of problem interviews focussed on the issues product owners and managers experience today when they identify, capture and modify requirements, as the picture below shows.
+As the biggest risk is the question if a strong-enough need for an electronic canvas exists, I am planning to conduct a series of problem interviews focussed on the issues product owners and managers experience today when they identify, capture and modify requirements.

 Problem interviews focus on the user needs, their goals and pain points rather than the product itself.
 In fact, it’s a good idea to exclude any product validation form the problem interviews, and not to ask, for instance: “Would this feature be helpful?”
 There are other research techniques, of course, for instance, observing users, but I am confident that interviews are adequate for now.
-The interviews will hopefully help me validate my assumptions and allow me to learn more about the users.
-This should enable me to narrow down the solution and decide, for instance, to develop an iPad application, as well as help me find a viable business model.
+The interviews will hopefully help me validate my assumptions and allow me to learn more about the users and their needs.
+This should enable me to narrow down the solution and help me find a viable business model.

 As Morpheus puts it: “Welcome to the desert of the real.”
 For as long as we just assume and hypothesise, we live in a dream world.
 By testing our ideas, we face reality.